-The EL/PL book was profitable in 2022; it continues to benefit from re-underwriting of the book implemented over the past few years and favourable loss activity in the year.
+The EL/PL book was profitable in 2023 and continues to benefit from the re-underwriting of the book over the past few years.
+This business also benefited from favourable prior year developments.
+The Underwriters are exploring new areas to expand this business.

-The International Casualty and Motor books benefitted from favourable prior year development but they were adversely impacted by increases in the Annual Survey of Hours and Earnings (ASHE) due to heightened inflation in the UK.
-The syndicate has considered the expected movements in the UK Personal Injury Discount Rate and has reserved for these accordingly.
+The International Casualty and Motor books were adversely impacted by prior year developments and increases in the Annual Survey of Hours and Earnings (ASHE) due to heightened inflation in the UK.
+The syndicate has considered the expected movements in the UK Personal Injury Discount